andrewsosa/github-friends/.github/ISSUE_TEMPLATE/takedown-request.md

 ---

-Please remove me from any of Github Friends' preview images/promotional material.
+Please remove me from any of GitHub Friends' preview images/promotional material.